 Diet-induced mouse models are commonly used for preclinical modeling of nonalcoholic steatohepatitis (NASH) but can present challenges due to inter-animal variability in phenotype development.
 To better measure therapeutic efficacy, researchers need a method to assess baseline disease phenotype prior to the start of their study.

 Stephanie Oldham, Associate Scientist at AstraZeneca, and Christian Rivera, Research Animal Technician at AstraZeneca, will share how they have successfully used survivable liver biopsies to determine baseline disease phenotype, including the level of liver fibrosis for individual animals.
 This information enables the exclusion of unsuitable animals from experiments and allows for better randomization of animals into study groups.

-Join us for this webinar to learn:
+Download this on-demand webinar to learn:

 Stephanie Oldham is an Associate Scientist at AstraZeneca in Gaithersburg, MD, USA.
 She studies the pharmacology of metabolic diseases within the Cardiovascular, Renal, & Metabolism (CVRM) BioPharmaceuticals R&D Department.